 Impressed by what I had seen, I asked Brendan about preparations – which range from hanging yarrow to planting a cow horn filled with manure in a specific spot at the fall solstice and digging it up at the spring solstice.
 He acknowledges that he doesn’t understand the purpose of some of the preparations, that we don’t yet have scientific explanations for the mechanisms behind every aspect of biodynamics.
 That doesn’t mean there isn’t one that we might be able to discover and articulate someday.
 For now, Brendan sees the evidence of its efficacy in how much fruit his happy vines are producing, how beautiful the balance between sugar and acid is, and how oh-so-drinkable the wine turns out.
 While I remain skeptical about the cow horns, I too can see and taste the evidence of the benefits of biodynamic viticulture.

 Honestly, there is a lot of really interesting stuff happening at Rollingdale – way too much to cram into one blog post.
 So trust us, do yourself a favour, put Rollingdale on your must-do list for your next wine tour/Okanagan adventure day.
 Or, don’t trust us, and come Discover what makes Rollingdale so special for yourself!
 Either way, prepare to learn, be surprised by a wine you thought you wouldn’t like, and have an epic wine adventure.
 Rollingdale is always a stop on Discover Okanagan Tours’ Westside run – come join us soon!

-Visit http://www.rollingdale.ca/ for mor info on the winery itself!
+Visit the Rollingdale Winery webpage for more info on the winery itself!